 4 key elements of a successful continuous testing process

-To ensure software quality, manual testing is simply no longer sufficient.
-To be successful and continue to lead in their respective markets, organisations must rely on a continuous testing process.
+To ensure optimal software quality, manual testing is simply no longer sufficient.
+To be successful and continue to be leaders in their respective markets, organizations must rely on a continuous testing process.

 What is continuous testing?